stoufexis/caloree-cli/README.md

 ```
 *Note: 'c' prefix means the following id belongs to a custom food, while 'f' prefix means the following id belongs to a pre-existing food.*

-**Quicky view current days logs**
+#### Quickly view current days logs
 ```bash
 > caloree # caloree without subcommands and arguments is equivelant to `caloree log view`
 ```

-**View the logs on the 16th of September 2022, beginning at 22:00 and ending at 23:00, with time rounded to 1 minute**
+#### View the logs on the 16th of September 2022, beginning at 22:00 and ending at 23:00, with time rounded to 1 minute
 ```
 > caloree log view --day 2022-09-16 --round 1 --begin 22:00 --end 23:00
 +---+-------+---------+------------------------------------------------+----------+------------+---------+---------+---------+--------+